Grant Closeout Requirements

 A list of publications and products generated by the grant and representing the outputs of the study should be included and follow the AHRQ Citation Style Format.

 For further details on the requirements of the Final Progress Report, contact your project officer.

 If you have copies of publications (not previously submitted) that resulted from the grant project, submit these under separate cover directly to the project officer of your grant; do not include them as part of the Final Progress Report.

-Submit the Final Federal Financial Report (SF 425) using the electronic FFR system in the eRA Commons.
+Submit the Final Federal Financial Report (SF 425) electronically via the Payment Management System (PMS).

 Submit the Final Progress Report as an electronic file attachment via Email to: firstname.lastname@example.org.
 The only acceptable format is Word®.
 PDF files are not acceptable for the Final Progress Report.